James Lenox: Personal life

 Lenox never married.
-An early love, the only woman to whom he was romantically attached, refused him and remained unmarried following his death.
+An early love, the only woman to whom he was romantically attached, refused him, and he remained unmarried following her death.
 The broken romance spurred his increasing reclusiveness.
 He declined proffered visits from the most distinguished men of the day.
 An eminent scholar, who was occupied for many weeks in consulting rare books not to be found elsewhere, failed to obtain access to Lenox's library.
-He was assigned an apartment in Lenox's spacious mansion and the works were sent in installments without him ever entering the library or meeting Lenox.
+He was assigned an apartment in Lenox's spacious mansion, and the works were sent in installments without him ever entering the library or meeting Lenox.

 In 1855, there were 19 millionaires in New York.
-He was the third richest man in New York worth approximately three million dollars.
+He was the third richest man in New York, worth approximately three million dollars.

 Lenox died at his home, 53 Fifth Avenue in New York City, on February 17, 1880.
 He was buried in the New York City Marble Cemetery.
 Two of his seven sisters outlived him.
-Henrietta Lenox, the last survivor, gave the Lenox Library 22 valuable adjoining lots and $100,000 for the purchase of books.
+Henrietta Lenox, the last survivor, gave the Lenox Library 22 valuable adjoining lots and $100,000 to purchase books.
 Lenox Avenue in Harlem is named for James Lenox.
 In addition to several charities, his estate was left to his relations, including his sister, Henrietta A. Lenox, Mary Lenox Sheafe, another sister, and various nephews and nieces, including Elizabeth S. Maitland, James Lenox Belknap, Robert Lenox Banks, James Lenox Banks, Robert Lenox Kennedy (who succeeded him as president of trustees of the Lenox Library), Rachel Lenox Kennedy, and Mary Lenox Kennedy.
 A portion was also left to grand-nieces and grand-nephews including Alexander Maitland, Eliza Lenox Maitland, Robert Lenox Maitland, and Henry Van Rensselaer Kennedy.